fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 &nbsp;

 <Admonition title="Key takeaway" color="teal-light" width="400px">
-Simulation is, and will likely stay, the largest consumer of processing cycles of LHCb Grid, so this presentation focus on the Simulation SW: Gauss.
+Simulation is, and will likely stay, the largest consumer of processing cycles of LHCb Grid, so, when talking about heterogeneous architectures, we can't avoid asking: where will we be able to run **Gauss**, the LHCb Simulation SW?
 </Admonition>

+---
+layout: section
+color: cyan
+title: ongoingwork
+---

+# LHCb software and non-amd64 PUs

+### ARM
+### GPUs (and which ones)
+### Quantum
+### TPUs/NPUs/FPGA

 ---